YeoJin (single album)

 YeoJin (also known as LOOΠΔ & YeoJin or HaSeul & YeoJin) is the fourth single album from South Korean girl group Loona's pre-debut project.
 It was released on January 16, 2017, by Blockberry Creative and distributed by CJ E&M as the fourth of 12 albums.
-It introduces member YeoJin and contains three tracks, her solo and the main track, "Kiss Later", a duet between HeeJin and HyunJin (two previously released members) titled "My Sunday", and a duet between her and HaSeul titled "My Melody".
-Music Videos for each song were released once a day from January 16 to the 18.
+It introduces member YeoJin and contains three tracks, her solo and the main track, "Kiss Later", a duet between HeeJin and HyunJin (two previously introduced members) titled "My Sunday", and a duet between her and HaSeul (the member introduced before her) titled "My Melody".
+Music Videos for each song were released once a day from January 16 to 18.